-UOW Course Code: UAC Code: 757637 CRICOS Code:
+CRICOS Code: 031274F

-031274F

-Physics, as one of the fundamental sciences, provides the basis for making, interpreting and extending observations relating to the behaviour and structure of matter.
-Physics is fundamental to the study of all sciences and has a key role to play in generating and supporting new technologies.
-Students majoring in Physics study mechanics, thermodynamics, electricity and magnetism, vibrations, waves, optics, and modern, and quantum and statistical mechanics, complemented by a number of advanced mathematics subjects.
+Physics - as one of the fundamental sciences - provides the basis for making, interpreting, and extending observations relating to the behaviour and structure of matter.
+Physics is fundamental to the study of all sciences, and has a key role to play in generating and supporting new technologies.
+Students majoring in Physics study mechanics, thermodynamics, electricity and magnetism, vibrations, waves, optics, and modern, quantum and statistical mechanics, complemented by a number of advanced mathematics subjects.

-All students must complete the required number of credit points and satisfy all course requirements for the degree - refer to course structures below.
+All students must complete the required number of credit points and satisfy all course requirements for the degree.
+Refer to course structures below.
 The Bachelor of Science (Physics) normally takes three years to complete.
 All students must take particular notice of the Course Rules regarding minimum rate of progress.
+Variations to the programs listed below are allowed at the discretion of the physics Academic Advisor, provided that the following minimum criteria are followed: 12 cp of 100- level maths, 12 cp of 200- level maths, 12 cp of 100- level physics, 24 cp of 200- level physics, 24 cp of 300- level physics, and also provided that the program meets the accreditation requirements of the Australian Institute of Physics.

-The formal contact hours, methods of teaching and learning and forms of assessment vary from subject to subject.
+The formal contact hours, methods of teaching and learning and forms of assessment, vary from subject to subject.
 Details will be provided to students at the commencement of each subject by the subject coordinator.
 Students should attend all classes including lectures, tutorials and laboratory classes.